 Waitlist Policies

 If a student applied for enrollment in a class that is at full capacity, that student will be placed next in order on a waitlist.
 Students who are offered enrollments are given two calendar weeks to notify the school office of their intent to accept or decline the offer of enrollment.
 After July 15th, this notice period may be shortened as required.
-Applicants are notified of admission by electronic mail followed by hard-copy notification through USPS.
+Applicants are notified of admission by electronic mail..

 If a family declines the offer of enrollment or does not reply to the offer, and then changes their mind, they must request that their applications be reactivated.
 The application will then be placed on the end of the priority waitlist.
-If an applicant who has declined admission would like to be considered for admission the following school year, they must reactivate their application prior to March 31st and enter the lottery for the next school year.
+If an applicant who has declined admission would like to be considered for admission the following school year, they must reactivate their application prior to March 15th and enter the lottery for the next school year.